NDablain-USAF/Quadrotor/README.md

   The hardware implementation of this is with an Arduino Giga microcontroller sending Pulse Width Modulation (PWM) signals to a 2N2222 NPN transistor that is connected to the base of a NTE2536 NPN transistor in series with a RS555-EN 24V DC motor.
 The motor is outfitted with a 2 channel hall effect encoder that is used to measure motor angular rate.

   At the intermediate level optimal control is implemented with a Linear Quadratic Gaussian (LQG) controller.
-This controller used a servo mechanism Linear Quadratic Regulator (LQR) for disturbance rejection and output tracking and a Kalman filter for state estimation.
+This controller used a servo mechanism Linear Quadratic Regulator (LQR) for disturbance rejection and output tracking, and a Kalman filter for state estimation.
+Because there were no requirements for performing complex maneuvers it was acceptable to linearize the quadrotor dynamics around a hover operating point.
+This allows the controller and estimator gains to be solved offline and greatly simplifies the design process.
+This controller accepts quadrotor euler angles as input and outputs desired torques which can be decomposed into motor angular rates.
+This decomposition is done using emperical data on propeller performance provided by the manufacturer
+  APC Propellers that is stored in a lookup table and retrieved depending on the most recent motor angular rate.
+For sensing quadrotor body angular rates and calculating euler angles a BMI088 6 axis accelerometer/gyro is connected to the Arduino Giga.

+  At the highest level a LQG controller is again used for the same reasons as at the intermediate level.
+Here inertial coordinates are provided as reference inputs by the user and thrust and quadrotor euler angles are output.
+A PA1616S GPS module is used to measure inertial position states with the measurements of the BMI088 accelerometers being provided as inputs to the system.

 of quadrotor dynamics performed in Matlab/SIMULINK.
 Control is split between an inner loop for the quadrotor attitude and an outer loop for the inertial position.